 heirloom dahlias, with scott kunst

 IF I SAY ‘HEIRLOOM,’ YOU’D probably say “seed,” but the topic today is heirloom bulbs—and especially dahlias.
 Mr. Heirloom Bulb himself, Scott Kunst of Old House Gardens, tells us why we should share his “anthropological passion” for these exceptional plants, and how to grow them.
-And you might even win some in my latest giveaway.

 Since 1993, Scott has published a catalog (and more lately of course a website) from his headquarters in Ann Arbor, Michigan, that represents the only American resource devoted exclusively to heirlooms bulbs, many available nowhere else.